Principal Investigator | University College London

 Dr Kaori Kitagawa is a Lecturer at the Institute of Education, University College London.
 Her research interests have been learning outside of formal education systems, with an application of comparative perspectives.
 She is currently focused on disaster preparedness, particularly concerning community engagement and participatory approaches.
 She considers preparedness activities as learning, applying pedagogical perspectives.
 She is working on three interdisciplinary funded projects, all of which address community engagement.

-Dr Charlotte Nussey is a Research Associate at the Institute of Education, University College London.
-Her doctorate focused on the interconnections in rural South Africa between education, gender and violence in the context of 'integrated and indivisible' approaches to the Sustainable Development Goals.
+Dr Charlotte Nussey is a postdoctoral Research Fellow at the Institute of Education, University College London.
+Her research focuses on education and intersecting inequalities, particularly around gender, climate and violence, and through qualitative research.
 She has worked as a consultant on a range of education and international development projects, most recently including participatory research into sustainable development in Liberia, Sierra Leone, Kenya and Zambia.
+Her most recent publication focuses on the relationship between structural inequalities and discourses around educational exclusion, published in the journal Oxford Development Studies.